PrepMarquis/novela-hugo-starter/content/authors/dennis-brotzky/_index.md

 ---
-title: Yigit Askan
+title: Yiğit Aşkan
-bio: '9to5 magician
+bio: 9to5 magician

-'
-avatar: ''
+avatar: "/images/heroreal.jpg"
-featured: false
+featured: true
 social: []

 ---